Apnea of Prematurity Overview

 Some infants who continue to have apnea but are otherwise mature and healthy may be discharged from the hospital on a home apnea monitor, with or without caffeine, until they have outgrown their immature breathing pattern.

-Aida Bairam practices in Quebec, Canada.
-Bairam is rated as an Elite expert by MediFind in the treatment of Apnea of Prematurity.
-She is also highly rated in 3 other conditions, according to our data.
-Her top areas of expertise are Apnea of Prematurity, Cerebral Hypoxia, Infantile Apnea, Premature Infant, and Oophorectomy.
+Barbara Schmidt practices in Adelaide, Australia.
+Ms. Schmidt is rated as an Elite expert by MediFind in the treatment of Apnea of Prematurity.
+Her top areas of expertise are Apnea of Prematurity, Infantile Apnea, Premature Infant, Bronchopulmonary Dysplasia, and Adenoidectomy.

-Peter Anderson practices in Parkville, Australia.
-Anderson is rated as an Elite expert by MediFind in the treatment of Apnea of Prematurity.
-He is also highly rated in 27 other conditions, according to our data.
-His top areas of expertise are Apnea of Prematurity, Premature Infant, Craniosynostosis, and Infantile Apnea.
+Lex Doyle practices in Parkville, Australia.
+Mr. Doyle is rated as an Elite expert by MediFind in the treatment of Apnea of Prematurity.
+His top areas of expertise are Premature Infant, Apnea of Prematurity, Bronchopulmonary Dysplasia, and Infantile Apnea.

 Apnea is common in premature babies.
 Mild apnea does not appear to have long-term effects.
 However, preventing multiple or severe episodes is better for the baby over the long-term.